Run-Up to Easter Events: A Guide For International Students

 It’s common for the person playing the joke to shout “April fool!” to reveal that they are tricking someone.
-Any jokes usually have to stop by midday, otherwise anyone playing tricks after this time are called the “April fool”, because the joke is now on them.
+Any jokes usually have to stop by midday, otherwise, anyone playing tricks after this time is called the “April fool” because the joke is now on them.

 Easter – 21st April

 Easter officially arrives on Sunday the 21st April this year, but there are a few different days celebrated by Christians over this period, including Palm Sunday, Maundy Thursday, Good Friday and finally Easter Sunday.

 It never falls on a fixed date, because Easter is traditionally determined on a lunisolar calendar.
 Christian countries mark this day as the celebration of the resurrection of Jesus Christ, and usually attend church, and give out Easter eggs to each other, as eggs are said to be symbolic of new life.
 The Friday before is called Good Friday and is actually a bank holiday in the UK.

 Even if you’re not religious, everyone tends to get involved with the fun, from eating plenty of chocolate eggs to taking part in Easter egg hunts.